 Discover the career path of Shania Twain, from the first major opportunity to industry-changing achievements.

-Shania Twain, a Canadian singer-songwriter, is one of the best-selling music artists of all time, with over 100 million records sold.
-Notably, she is the best-selling female artist in country music history.
-Dubbed the "Queen of Country Pop", Twain spearheaded the 1990s country-pop crossover, achieving widespread success and solidifying her place as a prominent figure in the music industry.
+Shania Twain is a highly successful Canadian singer and songwriter, renowned as one of the best-selling music artists of all time.
+Having sold over 100 million records, she holds the distinction of being the best-selling female artist in country music history.
+Often dubbed the "Queen of Country Pop," Twain spearheaded the country-pop crossover movement of the 1990s, according to Billboard.

-In 1991, Shania Twain was offered a recording contract in Nashville and applied for immigration status into the United States.
+In 1991, Shania Twain received a recording contract in Nashville and applied for immigration status to the United States.
+Through her adoptive father, she became legally registered as having 50 percent indigenous American blood.

-On April 20, 1993, Shania Twain's self-titled debut album was released in North America, marking her entry into audiences outside Canada.
-The album reached No. 67 on the US Country Albums Chart.
+On April 20, 1993, Shania Twain's self-titled debut album was released in North America, gaining her audiences outside Canada.

-In June 1993, Shania Twain met Robert John "Mutt" Lange at Nashville's Fan Fair and became close, after having spoken on the phone for many months.
+In June 1993, Shania Twain met producer Robert John "Mutt" Lange at Nashville's Fan Fair and they became close after speaking on the phone for many months.

-In 1993, Shania Twain's self-titled debut studio album was released by Mercury Nashville Records, but it was a commercial failure upon release.
-In 1993, she also sang backing vocals for Jeff Chance's album Walk Softly on the Bridges and Sammy Kershaw's album Haunted Heart.
+In 1993, Shania Twain's self-titled debut studio album was released by Mercury Nashville Records, but it was a commercial failure.

-In 1995, Shania Twain rose to fame with her second studio album, 'The Woman in Me', after collaborating with producer Robert John "Mutt" Lange.
-The album achieved widespread success, selling over 20 million copies globally and featuring hit singles like "Any Man of Mine."
+In 1995, Shania Twain rose to fame with her second studio album, 'The Woman in Me'.
+This album, produced in collaboration with Robert John "Mutt" Lange, achieved widespread success, selling over 20 million copies worldwide and earning her a Grammy Award.

-In 1996, Newsweek defended Shania Twain from detractors who attributed her refusal to tour at the time to her inability to replicate her studio singing live, describing it as "a warm, languid alto sweetened with a wisp of bedroom allure".
+In 1996, Newsweek defended Shania Twain from critics who attributed her refusal to tour to her inability to replicate her studio singing live, describing her voice as "a warm, languid alto sweetened with a wisp of bedroom allure".

-In 1996, Shania Twain's song "No One Needs to Know" was selected for the original soundtrack of the film 'Twister'.
+In 1996, Shania Twain's song "No One Needs to Know" was selected for the original soundtrack of the film 'Twister', marking a first for Twain.

-In 1997, Shania Twain released her follow-up album, 'Come On Over', which established her as a successful crossover singer.
-Twelve of the sixteen tracks on the album were released as singles.
+In 1997, Shania Twain released her follow-up album, 'Come On Over', establishing her as a successful crossover singer with twelve of its sixteen tracks released as singles.

-In 1998, 'Come On Over' was released in a remixed format for the European market, leading to a major breakthrough for Shania Twain in Europe.
-The album went to No. 1 on the UK album charts for 11 weeks and became the biggest selling album of the year in the UK.
+In 1998, the album 'Come On Over' was released in a remixed format for the European market as a pop album, giving Shania Twain a breakthrough in Europe.
+The album went to No. 1 on the UK album charts for 11 weeks.

 In 1999, Billboard magazine declared Shania Twain the most played adult contemporary artist on US radio.

-In 1999, Shania Twain's self-titled debut album was certified platinum by the RIAA, denoting sales of over 1 million copies, due to the increased interest generated by her later success.
+In 1999, Shania Twain's debut album was certified platinum by the RIAA, denoting sales of over 1 million copies.

-In 2000, Shania Twain was initially scheduled to release a Christmas album, but plans were cancelled later in the year.
+In 2000, Shania Twain was initially scheduled to release a Christmas album, but plans to release one were cancelled later in the year.

-As of 2004, 'Come on Over' has sold over 20 million copies in the United States, being certified Double Diamond by the RIAA.
+As of 2004, 'Come on Over' had sold over 20 million copies in the United States and was certified Double Diamond by the RIAA.

 In 2004, Shania Twain appeared as herself in the feature film I Heart Huckabees.

-In 2004, Shania Twain released her 'Greatest Hits' album, which included the single "Party for Two".
-Following the release, Twain entered a hiatus due to being diagnosed with Lyme disease and dysphonia, which weakened her singing voice.
+In 2004, after releasing her 'Greatest Hits' album, which included the single "Party for Two", Shania Twain entered a hiatus due to being diagnosed with Lyme disease and dysphonia, which severely weakened her singing voice.

-As of 2007, 'The Woman in Me' album had sold more than 12 million copies in the United States, achieving Diamond certification by the RIAA.
+As of 2007, 'The Woman in Me' had sold over 12 million copies in the United States and was certified Diamond by the RIAA.

-On November 12, 2008, Shania Twain made her first television appearance since her split from Lange, where she appeared as a surprise presenter at the 42nd CMA Awards.
+On November 12, 2008, Shania Twain made her first television appearance since her split from Lange as a surprise presenter at the 42nd CMA Awards.

 In 2009, Shania Twain served as a guest judge on American Idol for the show's August 30 and 31 episodes.